microsoft/datashaper/javascript/schema/docs/report/schema.api.md

 //
 // @public (undocumented)
 export type PortBinding = string | NamedPortBinding;

+// Warning: (ae-missing-release-tag) "Profile" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export type Profile = KnownProfile
+/**
+* Any other custom profile string can be specified by applications.
+*/
+| string;

 // Warning: (ae-missing-release-tag) "RecodeArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //